Robert Shaye: New Line Cinema

-In 1998, when New Zealand director Peter Jackson brought his 25-minute pitch reel for a big screen adaptation of J.R.R.
-Tolkien's fantasy classic The Lord of the Rings to New Line, hoping to turn the three volumes into two films, Shaye suggested Jackson make three films instead.
-He subsequently greenlit a simultaneous production for all three installments.
-The Lord of the Rings was nominated a total of thirty Academy Awards, winning 17, including 11 awards for The Return of the King.
-At the box office, all three films are among New Line's highest-grossing films, earning a combined total of nearly $3 billion worldwide.
+In 1998, when New Zealand director Peter Jackson brought his 36-minute pitch reel for a big screen adaptation of J. R. R. Tolkien's fantasy classic The Lord of the Rings to New Line, hoping to turn the three volumes into two films, Shaye suggested that Jackson should make three films instead.
+Shaye subsequently greenlit a simultaneous production for all three installments.
+At the box office, the three films are among New Line's highest-grossing and most popular films, earning a combined total of nearly $3 billion worldwide.
+They were nominated for a total of thirty Academy Awards, winning seventeen, including eleven for The Return of the King at the 76th Academy Awards ceremony.

-Investing Career
+Investing career

 Independently and through his family office Lemoko Management Company he is an active investor in companies like Brat TV.